-- Association of Christian Schools International (PreK-12) - AdvancED/North Central Association (PreK-12) - National Council of Private School Accreditation - State of Indiana
+- Association of Christian Schools International (PreK-12) - Cognia (formerly AdvancED/North Central Association) (PreK-12) - State of Indiana

-G.1.11 Board of Directors
+G.1.10 Board of Directors

 A Board of Directors governs Christian Academy.
 Board members serve a minimum of three years with new members elected each spring.
 The primary function of the board is to set school policy.
 The Board of Directors reviews, analyzes and revises policy where necessary.